pretix/pretix/doc/user/events/widget.rst

   * Block loading of the widget at most 2 seconds or until Google’s client- and session-ID are loaded.
 This method uses `window.pretixWidgetCallback`.
 Note that if it takes longer than 2 seconds to load, client- and session-ID are never passed to the widget.
+Make sure to replace all occurrences of <MEASUREMENT_ID> with your Google Analytics MEASUREMENT_ID (G-XXXXXXXX)

         <script type="text/javascript">
             window.pretixWidgetCallback = function () {